lollilol/linux-minecraft-server-startscript/README.md

 ## Overview
 Features:
 + Start, stop and reload your minecraft server (reload only on minecraft 1.12+ or on every spigot/papermc server)
 + You only need the script to set up a server!
-It automatically downloads newest paper.jar (customizable)
+It automatically downloads the latest paper.jar (customizable) or the latest snapshot
 + should work on any linux distro.

 ## Downloads